Super Moist Lemon Loaf Cake

 Vegan Cream Cheese Frosting

-• 1 ½ cup powdered sugar
+• 1 ¼ cup powdered sugar

-• ¼ cup softened vegan butter
+• ¼ cup softened butter regular or plant-based

-• 4 oz vegan cream cheese
+• 4 oz vegan cream cheese regular or plant-based

 Instructions